codica2/clean-code-tools/README.md

 * [Slim-lint](https://github.com/sds/slim-lint)
 * [Overcommit](https://github.com/brigade/overcommit)
 ## Rubocop
-[Rubocop](https://github.com/rubocop-hq/rubocop) is a Ruby static code analyzer and formatter, based on the community Ruby style guide
+[Rubocop](https://github.com/rubocop-hq/rubocop) is a Ruby static code analyzer and formatter, based on the Ruby community style guide.

 RuboCop is extremely flexible and most aspects of its behavior can be tweaked via various configuration options.
 ### Installation